bessel28/vscode-sftp/README.md

+# SFTP FORK

+Basically just a fork of the vscode extension that adds minor custom features I wanted.

+Good excuse for me to (re)learn typescript

 # sftp sync extension for VS Code

 New maintained and updated version by [@Natizyskunk](https://github.com/Natizyskunk/) 😀 <!-- and [@satiromarra](https://github.com/satiromarra) --> <br>